15A NCAC 02Q .0508 PERMIT CONTENT

-(j) The permit shall state the terms and conditions for reasonably anticipated operating scenarios identified by the applicant in the application.
+(j) A permit shall state the terms and conditions for reasonably anticipated operating scenarios identified by the applicant in the application.
 These terms and conditions shall:

-(2) extend the permit shield described in Rule .0512 of this Section to all terms and conditions under each such operating scenario; and
+(2) extend the permit shield described in 15A NCAC 02Q .0512 to all terms and conditions in each such operating scenario; and

 (3) ensure that each operating scenario meets all applicable requirements of Subchapter 02D of this Chapter and of this Section.

-(k) The permit shall identify which terms and conditions are enforceable by:
+(k) A permit shall identify which terms and conditions are enforceable by: